Ensenada Mexico: Experience the Best of Baja California

-Ensenada beats along Avenida López Mateos, better known as Calle Primera (first street).
+Ensenada beats along Avenida López Mateos, known as Calle Primera (first street).

-It is a road artery of approximately one km long that is a delight to walk along amidst the pleasant, always spring-like weather of this Baja California city.
+It is approximately one km long and is a delight to walk along amidst the pleasant, always spring-like weather of this Baja California city.

 Calle Primera is well endowed with stores where you can buy that piece you forgot to put in your suitcase, cafes, bars, and restaurants where you can stop for a drink or a snack while you take the city’s pulse.

 The Civic Plaza is a large esplanade with giant sculptures of the heads of Hidalgo, Juárez, and Carranza.

 3. Sunbathe on Ensenada’s beaches

 Ensenada Mexico has charming public and private beaches, where you can spend a relaxing and fun day sunbathing, practicing your favorite sea entertainments, and drinking Margaritas and ice-cold beer, accompanied by delicious “Fruits de Mer.”

 - Among the private beaches are Mona Lisa and Estero Beach

 - For public beaches, there are El Punto and San Miguel